FAQ

 Do I need a referral or permission from my doctor?

 Not always.
-Many clients come on their own, but if you’re unsure, it’s perfectly okay to ask your provider.
-If there are any concerns (such as a recent surgery, clotting risk, or side effects), Rachel can work with you to determine the best timing and approach.
+Many clients come on their own, but if you’re unsure, please ask your provider.
+If there are any concerns, such as a recent surgery, clotting risk, or side effects, Rachel can work with you to determine the best timing and approach.

 What happens during an oncology massage session?